luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - `expires_at` (TIMESTAMPTZ, nullable) - optional expiration
 2. Enable RLS on confirmation_codes table
 3. Create RLS policies:
-    - Anyone can view unused codes (for validation during signup)
     - Coordinators can view codes in their organization
     - Coordinators can create codes in their organization
     - Coordinators can revoke codes in their organization (mark as used or delete)
+4. Create PostgreSQL function for code validation (security):
+    - Function: `public.validate_confirmation_code(code TEXT, email TEXT)`
+    - Returns: JSON with `valid` (boolean), `organization_id`, `role` (if valid)
+    - Only checks if specific code exists, is unused, matches email, and is not expired
+    - Does NOT expose other codes or allow listing
+    - Mark function as `SECURITY DEFINER` to bypass RLS for validation
+    - This allows signup validation without exposing all codes
-4. Add indexes:
+5. Add indexes:
     - Index on `code` for fast lookup during signup
     - Index on `email` for lookup by email
     - Index on `organization_id` for filtering
-5. Test: Create test code, verify it's stored correctly
+6. Test: Create test code, verify it's stored correctly

 **Testing:**